nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 ![`Component` Diagram](img/Comp.jpg "Component Pair")

 All the code in this tutorial can be found in this directory.
-The actual location of the components will be in the `Ref` directory, where a demonstration reference application is located.

-#### **TODO** improve the above sentence
+This code will work if it is copied or reimplemented within the `Ref` directory of F´.
+This tutorial will walk the user through modifying the Reference app, Ref, to implement the math components.

 ## Prerequisites